-Shellfish allergy is an abnormal response by the body's immune system to proteins in certain marine animals.
-Marine animals in the shellfish category include crustaceans and mollusks, such as shrimp, crab, lobster, squid, oysters, scallops and others.
+Shellfish allergy is an atypical response by the body's immune system to proteins in certain marine animals.
+Marine animals in the shellfish category include crustaceans and mollusks.
+Examples are shrimp, crabs, lobster, squid, oysters, scallops and snails.

-If you think you have a shellfish allergy, talk to your doctor.
+If you think you have shellfish allergy, talk to your health care provider.
 Tests can help confirm the allergy so you can take steps to avoid future reactions.

 Products & Services

 Shellfish allergy symptoms generally start within minutes to an hour after eating or having contact with shellfish.
 They may include:

 - Itchy, irritated skin